bluebirz/bluebirz.github.io/_posts/2019-10-24-effective-present.md

 ### 1.3.
 Audience group

 - **Numbers of audiences**
-  We shouldn’t plan how to represent our thing unless we know how many audiences are.
+  We shouldn't plan how to represent our thing unless we know how many audiences are.
   There are many direct and indirect effect to the presentation such as audio systems, activities during it, and seats.
 - **Key decision maker**
   There are always target persons that we project in the presentation.